Docker object labels

 the type of structure.
 For instance, to serialize JSON into a string, you might

-Since Docker does not deserialize the value, you cannot treat a JSON or XML document as a nested structure when querying or filtering by label value unless you build this functionality into third-party tooling.
+Since Docker doesn't deserialize the value, you can't treat a JSON or XML document as a nested structure when querying or filtering by label value unless you build this functionality into third-party tooling.

 Each type of object with support for labels has mechanisms for adding and managing them and using them as they relate to that type of object.
 These links provide a good place to start learning about how you can use labels in your Docker deployments.